 1. Wider talent pool

-LinkedIn estimates that the average time-to-hire in the US is 30 days.
+According to the HRForecast data, the average time-to-hire in Germany is 70 days.
 One of the reasons why businesses can’t fill in positions faster is that they review skills at the latter stages of screening interviews.
 Thus, they miss out on the vast pool of candidates, focusing on college degrees and years of experience instead of actual competencies.

 Therefore, it makes sense for organizations to technically lower their entry bar by accepting candidates without formal education degrees and pedigree in the first place.
 This strategy helps employers tap into a wider talent pool and fill in the positions faster.